CHSSA Middle School State Championship

 - I'm a big fan of Andrew Yang and the Forward Party.
 I may not personally agree with Yang on all issues, but I like him as a thinker.

-- I listen to Ben Shapiro's podcast/show during the week and watch Bill Maher on Friday nights.
+- I listen to Ben Shapiro's podcast/show during the week when I'm the mood for angry news and watch Bill Maher on Friday nights for laughs.
 I like to think I honestly have an ear for both sides and major political parties in the U.S.

 COMPETITIVE